 Lubrication of the sliding axles is carried out by the 'one shot' lubrication system.
-The plunger which operates the system is situated in the top area on the left of the steering column above the drivers clutch foot on the scuttle.
+The plunger which operates the system is situated in the middle of the metal scuttle and is foot operated.
 The plunger should be depressed every 200 miles (370 km), preferably when the engine oil is cold.
 The plunger should be held down for a few seconds during which time a very small decrease in oil pressure may be noticed on the oil gauge.